campos537/deep_learning_pokedex/README.md

 python pokedex.py
 ```

-After that just choose a video and click on the pokeball icon, if no video is choose the webcam will be used (also works with images)
+After that just choose a video (also works with images) and click on the pokeball icon, if no video is choose the webcam will be used.